 = 310 - (46 x 3.3) / 0.02

-here 310 is the supply voltage, 46 is the total number of LEDs, 3.3 is the forward operating voltage of each LED, 0.02 is the current in amps for each LED (20mA), and 4 is number of strings.
+here 310 is the DC supply voltage after rectification of the 220V AC supply, 46 is the total number of LEDs, 3.3 is the forward operating voltage of each LED, 0.02 is the current in amps for each LED (20mA), and 4 is number of strings.

 Solving the above gives us: 7910 ohms or 7.9K, or simply a standard will 8k2 resistor will do.